TheMadScripter/BASH-Commands/GREP.md

   	echo "IP is not here!"
   fi
   ```
+⚠️Be aware that this does not work so great when searching for interface ports.
+It will match all whole words which also include ports with sub-interfaces such as: GigabitEthernet1/0/1 & GigabitEthernet1/0/1.100.

 --------------------------------------------------------------------------------------------------------

 - **Command**: ``` grep -c ```
-- **Description**: This allows you to see a numeric value on how many times the pattern or word appears in your search.
+- **Description**: This allows grep to count how many times the pattern or word appears in your search.
 - **Use Case**: I often use this to make it a variable to bounce against an IF statement.
 Helpful for me as a Network Engineer.

 Code Example 1: Use it to find the amount of instances of something: